usdoj-crt/beta-ada/_pages/law-and-regs/regulations/title-ii-2010-regulations.md

 conformance that should be adopted or how that percentage should be calculated).
-Based on the very limited information provided in support of a percentage-based approach submitted from commenters, as well as the Department’s independent assessment, it would be challenging for the Department to articulate a sufficient 239 88 FR 51982–51983.

-rationale for choosing a particular percentage of conformance or creating a specific conformance formula.
+Based on the very limited information provided in support of a percentage-based approach submitted from commenters, as well as the Department’s independent assessment, it would be challenging for the Department to articulate a sufficient rationale for choosing a particular percentage of conformance or creating a specific conformance formula.
 Nothing submitted in public comments meaningfully changed the Department’s previous concerns about calculating a percentage or specifying a formula.
 For all of the reasons discussed, the Department declines to adopt this approach.

-Policy-Based Approach
+***Policy-Based Approach***

 The Department also considered allowing a public entity to demonstrate compliance with subpart H of this part by affirmatively establishing and following certain robust policies and practices for accessibility feedback, testing, and remediation.
 Under this